tylerdavisgit/WuTang-Song-for-That/README.md

 #### MVP

-- Must properly route data as to conduct search of lyrics
+- Must properly route data as to conduct search of lyrics: completed
-- Must build all components to have basic structure
+- Must build all components to have basic structure: completed
-- The user search must return the Lyrics, and Title of the song containing their search query.
+- The user search must return the Lyrics, and Title of the song containing their search query: completed

 #### PostMVP

-- The members page should have links to their respective wikipedia pages
+- The members page should have links to their respective wikipedia pages: completed
-- the styling should perfectly match the wireframes
+- the styling should perfectly match the wireframes: completed, but changed the color scheme to black and yellow

 ## Components

-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.

 | Component |                                                                                             Description                                                                                              |
 | --------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |